 Australian Government coordination on implementation of the 2030 Agenda is led by the Department of Foreign Affairs and Trade (DFAT) and the Department of the Prime Minister and Cabinet (PM&C).

-The role of the Department of Agriculture, Water and the Environment
+The role of the department

 Many of the SDGs are directly environmental in focus in that they aim to improve environmental conditions and the sustainability of natural resources.
 Individual goals focus on improving conditions and addressing challenges relating to health; food and agriculture; water and sanitation; human settlements; energy; climate change; sustainable consumption and production; biodiversity and ecosystems (both marine and terrestrial).